stalj/prg-basics/07-Arrays/06-Arrays.md

    > Hint: end=" " means that the cursor is not moved to the next line; a space is printed instead

 1. The data below represents monthly expenses divided into categories and weeks.
-Write a program that calculates and displays:
+Write a program that calculates and prints:

    * total expenses for each category
    * total expenses for each week